Premium Phosphosite-Specific 7TM Antibodies

 NEW

-The GPR32 antibody is directed against the distal end of the carboxyl-terminal tail of mouse, rat and human GRP32.
-It can be used to detect total GPR32 receptors in Western blots independent of phosphorylation.
-The GPR32 antibody can...
+The non-phospho SMO receptor antibody is directed against the distal end of the carboxyl-terminal tail human SMO receptor.
+It can be used to detect total SMO receptors in Western blots independent of phosphorylation.
+It can also be used...

 375.00 € *